 Whether it’s done by the event organiser or the client themselves, the personal call, confirming their attendance, is most important.
 This re-iterates to the client that they presume they can attend and also to field any last minute queries the client has.
-For instance, has the client got the location map as to where the event is etc.

 One thing I did find particularly interesting was I overheard one client saying how beneficial it was to get the full attendance sheet through of golfers on the day.
 This is not only beneficial for networking opportunities, with the emphasis more on not just a jolly out of the office but gives staff a reason to be out of the office, but also there may be a few personality issues which are quickly deflected.

 Yes we all know it’s important to be there right at the start to make sure everything is ready for when the clients arrive.
 However, going the extra mile does make all the difference and attendees do notice.

 This, again, was highlighted in a conversation I overheard.
 He expressed how the company hosting the event were so hands-on.
 Every member of staff was there (before anybody guests had arrived) wearing their logo’d polo shirts, so when guests/players arrived, the account manager would welcome and most importantly introduce the person to the other players in their team.
 For somebody turning up, who perhaps doesn’t know their account manager and doesn’t know anybody there, this instantly puts them at ease for a most enjoyable day.

 One player who was obviously somebody who did the golf circuit (handicap of 5 – hate him!) said that he loved attending this particular golf day, the client were so friendly, great golf course and yes he had to drive all the way back to Yorkshire that night.
 That shows pretty good dedication for a supplier I would say.